paartheee/do_pdf_ocr/pdfplumber/README.md

-# PDF Text and Table Extractor
+# PDF Text and Table Extractor using PDF Plumber OCR

 This project is a PDF Text and Table Extractor application built using Streamlit, pdfplumber, ocrmypdf, and Pandas.
 It allows users to upload a PDF file and extract the text and tables from it.
 If the PDF is an image-based PDF (non-searchable), the application performs OCR (Optical Character Recognition) to make the text searchable and then extracts the text and tables from the PDF.
 The extracted tables are converted into Markdown format for display.